 Lavishly designed by Julia Morgan (California’s first female licensed architect) as the private residence of publishing magnate William Randolph Hearst, the complex, completed in 1947, is an extraordinary temple to opulence and excess.
-Now showcased within one of California’s most visited state parks, it is a must-see to end all must-sees, an eye-popping extravaganza with a 165-room castle, 127 acres of terraced gardens, fountains and pools.
+Now showcased within one of California’s most visited state parks, it is a must-see to end all must-sees, an eye-popping extravaganza with a 165-room castle, 51 hectares of terraced gardens, fountains, and pools.

 In fact, the castle’s two pools are standout attractions.
-The outdoor Neptune Pool, 104 feet in length and with an oil-burning heating system, evokes ancient Greece and Rome, with marble statues of Neptune and Nereid guarding over the aquatic paradise.
+The outdoor Neptune Pool, 32 metres in length and with an oil-burning heating system, evokes ancient Greece and Rome, with marble statues of Neptune and Nereid guarding over the aquatic paradise.
+(The pool re-opens in August 2018.)
 The second, smaller indoor Roman Pool has the look of a decadent Roman bath, with rich details including cobalt blue and gold smalti, or glass tiles.
 Look up to see intricate mosaics depicting a star-filled night sky, spreading across the roof and dome.
-The pool is surrounded by eight marble sculptures of Greek and Roman gods, goddesses and heroes, carved by Italian sculptor Carlo Freter.
+The pool is surrounded by eight marble sculptures of Greek and Roman gods, goddesses, and heroes, carved by Italian sculptor Carlo Freter.

-From Hearst Castle, you can take a detour to the wine lover’s magnet of Paso Robles, or head north 15.5 miles to Ragged Point.
+From Hearst Castle, you can take a detour to the wine lover’s magnet of Paso Robles, or head north 25 kilometres to Ragged Point.
 Take in the views of crashing waves against plunging cliffs from the patio of the Ragged Point Inn.
-Towering 400 feet above the Pacific Ocean, this oceanfront locale is a prime viewing spot for whales, dolphins and elephant seals, and is considered the “Gateway to Big Sur”.
+Towering 122 metres above the Pacific Ocean, this oceanfront locale is a prime viewing spot for whales, dolphins, and elephant seals, and is considered the “Gateway to Big Sur.”

 Next up, you’ll encounter the most famous panoramas along the Central Coast—Big Sur.